-• Commitment Statement: All legacy 3 metal and oxide will be inspected and repackaged.
+Commitment Statement: All legacy3 metal and oxide will be inspected and repackaged.
 Material designated for DOE programmatic activities will be packaged to meet Los Alamos temporary storage criteria.
 Other material will be packaged to meet the long-term storage standard.

+Responsible Manager: Jon MacLaren, DP-24

+TA-55, CMR

-Responsible Manager: Applicable Facilities: Commitment Deliverable: Due Date: Jon MacLaren, DP-24 TA-55, CMR All legacy metal and oxide stabilized.
-September 2003
+Commitment Deliverable: Due Date: TA-55, CMR